 7.8.5 Test requirements

-For BS type 1-C and 1-H, the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel as specified in annex A with parameters specified in table 7.8.5-1 for Wide Area BS, in table 7.8.5-2 for Medium Range BS and in table 7.8.5-3 for Local Area BS.
-The reference measurement channel for the wanted signal is identified in tables 7.8.2-1, 7.8.2-2 and 7.8.2-3 for each BS channel bandwidth and further specified in annex A. The characteristics of the interfering signal is further specified in annex E.
+For BS type 1-C and BS type 1-H, the throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel as specified in annex A.1 with parameters specified in table 7.8.5-1 for Wide Area BS, in table 7.8.5-2 for Medium Range BS and in table 7.8.5-3 for Local Area BS.
+The characteristics of the interfering signal is further specified in annex E.